 How much is it worth to me?

-Roughly speaking you can receive around £25 for every £100 spent, either as a tax refund (if you already paid tax) or as a payable credit (if you are in a loss making position).
+Roughly speaking as an SME you can receive around £25 for every £100 spent, either as a tax refund (if you already paid tax) or as a payable credit (if you are in a loss making position).
 The 2014 budget actually increased the amount you can claim in certain circumstances to nearly 33% for the 2014/15 financial year and beyond.
 In short, you can’t afford to ignore it!

 The rules for subcontracted work are slightly different, but as an example, spending £100k with a partner company would generate an additional tax credit of just over £16k.
 For a profitable company that means that the net cash impact of that £100k project would be just £64k.